monis256/ottawa-recreation-reservation/README.md

 - `name (str)`: The name of the facility
 - `home (str)`: The homepage of the facility where you can find the schedule
-- `link (str)`: The registration page for the facility
+- `link (str)`: The reservation page for the facility
-- `activity_button (str)`: The exact name of the button to be clicked for registration.
+- `activity_button (str)`: The exact name of the button to be clicked for reservation.
 Make sure to use the correct name (use the browser's inspector for the button element)
 - `schedule[] (list)`: A list of schedules
 - `day (int)`: The day of the week in ISO format (Monday - 1, Sunday - 7)
 - `starting_time (str)`: The starting time for the activity